pasha-bolokhov/freedoc/README.md

 and custom attributes, they are all transparent to FreeDoc

 Python and YAML are good examples of languages where formatting gives meaning to the contents.
-*Talk more about difficulty of maintaining formatting, and why it is easy in the case of YAML*
+*Talk more about the difficulty of maintaining formatting, and why it is easy in the case of YAML*

 ## Syntax